electrode-io/electrode-native/docs/platform-parts/cauldron.md

 Note: A cauldron is bound to one mobile application--even though it can hold multiple mobile applications.
 We do not recommend holding multiple mobile applications within a cauldron.

-2) Add the cauldron to the repository using the ERN CLI.
+2) Add the cauldron to the repository using the Electrode Native CLI.
 `ern cauldron repo add`

 3) Add your first mobile application version in the cauldron.